Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in

 Are your current in-ear headphones falling apart?
 Do you need a new pair to partner with your smartphone or tablet?
 This is the page for you.

-If you haven't thought of upgrading your in-ear headphones before, now could be a perfect time.
+If you haven't thought of upgrading your in-ears before, now could be a perfect time.
 Our list of hand-picked buds proves you don't have to spend a fortune to get a serious jump in sound quality.

 There's a pair of in-ears for everyone on this list, including budget and premium in-ears, plus noise-cancelling headphones and wireless headphones, too.
-Rest assured, we've tested all the in-ear headphones mentioned below, which is why you can be confident they're all up to the job of being your next pair of headphones.
+Rest assured, we've tested all the in-ear headphones mentioned below, which is why you can be confident they're all up to the job of being your next purchase.

 Klipsch has form when it comes to excellent, affordable in-ear headphones.
 First it was the R6i IIs that stole all the headlines, but for now it's the T5M Wired causing a stir.
 Not only are they extremely comfortable, they're also some of the most musical buds we've heard in this price bracket.

 Each bud houses a 5mm dynamic driver and features a soft silicone ear tip that offers a great seal that ensures good noise isolation.
 The rugged cable feels tough enough to withstand the rigours of a daily commute and there's an in-line mic and one-button control, so they'll work with most smartphones.
 While not positioned as 'sporty', they are IPX4 sweat- and water-resistant.